 What are the recommended tours after the Inca Trail?

-After the Inca Trail, we recommend resting for one day to recover if possible, and then you can explore more places in Cusco.
+If possible, after the Inca Trail hike to Mahcu Picchu, we recommend resting for one day to recover.
+Then, you can explore more places in Cusco, take day hikes, or travel to other regions.

-• Rainbow Mountain is the best day tour in Cusco after the Machu Picchu Inca Trail.
-This fantastic hike takes you to the colored mountain at 5200 meters and the Red Valley.
+• Rainbow Mountain: The best and most popular day tour from Cusco after the Machu Picchu Inca Trail.
+This fantastic hike takes you to the 5200-meter-high colored mountain and the Red Valley.

-• Humantay Lake hikes is another classic day tour located at 4200 meters.
+• Humantay Lake: Another classic day tour located at 4200 meters.

 • You can travel to Puno by bus and explore the floating islands.

-How long in advance do I have to book the Inca Trail?
+How far in advance do I need to book the Inca Trail?

 For months like April, May, June, and July, we recommend booking the previous year before October: Every year, in the first months of October, the Inca Booking system will be open for the next year, and some dates will sell out immediately.

-We recommend booking at least 6 months in advance for the high season and 3 months in advance for the slow season.
+We recommend booking at least 6 months in advance for the high season (April to October) and 4 months in advance for the slow season (November to March).

-What happens if the Inca Trail is sold out?
+What happens if the Classic Machu Picchu Inca Trail is sold out?

-Our team will contact you to offer alternative tours to Machu Picchu or dates if the travel date is sold out.
+If The Classic Inca Trail is sold out, the team will contact you to offer alternative dates or tours to Machu Picchu.
 It's important to note that submitting the payment does not guarantee an Inca Trail permit.
 You must always wait for manual confirmation from our team indicating that we have successfully secured the Inca Trail permits.
 This process could take around 24 hours; if it is a weekend, the confirmation will be sent on Mondays.

 How many people are allowed in each group?

 The maximum group size is 16 travelers.
-However, this number is hardly met since it will depend on how many spots we sell before the permits are sold out.
+However, this number is rarely met since it depends on how many spots we sell before the permits are sold out.
 These are the general rules of the Inca Trail and apply to all tour operators.

-Is it better to have a group of 8 or 12 to 16?
+Is it better to have a group of 6 to 8 or 12 to 16?

 Some operators only offer groups of 8 people, saying guests will get personalized service.
 However, this is not the best option for the following reasons: